rocket4321/nmap_tracker/README.md

 Recommend to delete known_devices.yaml prior to install. (take a backup first, silly!)

 To install, see HASS docs for custom_component install.
-Essentially, place these files in custom_component subfolder
+Essentially, place these files in custom_components subfolder

 Recommendations for users with issues:
 - set configuration.yaml to have only nmap_device tracker